 Do we still trust polls?

 We trust them to do what they’re supposed to do: give us information about public opinion at a certain point in time.
 By themselves, they’re not intended to predict what will happen, and there’s always some error inherent in any polling figure.
-That’s why we share how the survey was conducted, as well as the estimate for the potential error.
+That’s why we share how the survey was conducted and the estimate for the potential error.

 Have more questions on how this poll was done, or how polls work in general?
 Share them with us.